Create Flawless1099-MISC Forms – Every Single Time

-The IRS parses the distinction by looking at three different criteria:
+The IRS distinguishes one from the other by using three different criteria:

-- Behavioral control: Does the company have a right to control what the worker does and how they perform the job?
+- Behavioral control: Does your company have a right to control what the worker does and how they perform the job?

-- Financial control: Does the company have a say in the material aspects of a worker’s job?
-In other words, do they determine which expenses are reimbursed or who provides necessary tools and supplies?
+- Financial control: Does your company have a say in the material aspects of a worker’s job?
+In other words, do you decide which expenses are reimbursed or who provides necessary tools and supplies?